pintostack/core/infrastructure/README.md

 It's important to notice that provisioning depends on the resource provider, and requires additional settings to be done on provider side.
 Bootstrap stage however less dependant, and uses ansible to deploy packages, configure software settings.

-# Notes
-It is suggested to run ansible script from the same VPC where you will be deploying your cluster.
+> NOTE: It is suggested to run ansible script from the same VPC where you will be deploying your cluster.
 Call it soft-cluster-launchpad for example.

 # Prerequisite